iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 CurveMember represents a [Member](#member) that is primarily linear in nature.
 CurveMember's purpose is to hold the structure by providing resistance from both lateral and gravity loads.
 Some examples are beams, columns, piles and cables.

-CurveMember's analytical location is defined by its child [Wire](#wire) and [CurveMemberOwnsLocationWore](#curvememberownslocationwire) relationship.
+CurveMember's analytical location is defined by its child [Wire](#wire) and [CurveMemberOwnsLocationWire](#curvememberownslocationwire) relationship.
 CurveMember has a direction which is defined by its location Wire.

 CurveMember has local coordinate system (RST):